Joulence/Horse-Move-JS/README.md

 ## Getting Started:

 - **Chess-Inspired Challenge:** Navigate the game board using the distinctive moves of a chess knight.
-Swipe or tap to explore the grid and conquer each square.
+Click or tap to explore the grid and conquer each square.

 - **Intuitive Gameplay:** Easy-to-learn controls make "Horse Move" accessible to players of all skill levels.
 Simply make your moves to progress through the levels.